The story of the Netherlands’ first blockchain incubator

-It was the result of a fruitful support and collaboration of Brightlands community members, Venture Experts and mentors that shared the startups’ dream and ambition.
+It was the result of a fruitful support and collaboration of Brightlands community members, Venture Experts and mentors that shared their dream and ambition.

 We do not believe in big demo days.
 Instead, we prefer to take the time to celebrate the accomplishments of the entrepreneurial hustle, together, with the entire community.
 It’s the opportunity for us to test our own assumption: measuring the success of the program we provide.

 As an outcome all the 9 startups were eligible for early-stage funding by the regional investment bank LIOF, from which 7 received funding.

 Partners and network